equres/sec/infra/README.md

 So firstly we need to ensure that we have enough space to have all this data.

+### Step 3
+After ensuring the backups and configurations work fine, we can copy the backups to the new server in order to later run the restore process.

 ### Step 4
 Add the IP Address in the Ansible Playbook and run it on the new server.